jpowerj/dsps/ch05/05-10-bivariate-normal.md

 the distribution of the difference between a wife’s and husband’s heights.
 This is a special case of a linear combination of a bivariate normal vector.

-Theorem
+## Theorem 5.10.5: Linear Combination of Bivariate Normals

-5.10.5
+Suppose that two random variables X1 and
-Linear Combination of Bivariate Normals.
-Suppose that two random variables X1 and X2 have a bivariate normal distribution, for which the p.d.f. is specified by Eq.
+X2 have a bivariate normal distribution, for which the p.d.f. is specified by Eq.
 (5.10.2).
 Let Y = a1X1 + a2X2 + b, where a1, a2, and b are arbitrary given constants.
 Then Y
 has the normal distribution with mean a1μ1 + a2μ2 + b and variance